Hurricane Matthew: Storm slams Cuba and Haiti

 Mourad Wahba, the UN Secretary-General's Deputy Special Representative for Haiti, described Matthew as the "largest humanitarian event" since the earthquake.

 At around 7 a.m.
-ET, Matthew made landfall as a Category 4 hurricane near Les Anglais, Haiti, according to the National Hurricane Center
+ET Tuesday, Matthew made landfall as a Category 4 hurricane near Les Anglais, Haiti, according to the National Hurricane Center

 .
 Witnesses reported streets had flooded in the capital of Port-au-Prince, while heavy rains pelted